5 Ways Singaporean families can save money on holiday destinations!

 The wonders of the world wide web mean that we all have a wealth of information at our finger tips.
 From searching for budget flights through to apps that can plan out a trip in a way that makes the best of time and resources, there’s no excuse for not taking the time to research and plan a holiday well in advance and, as a result, get the best deal possible.

-Try aggregator sites such as Trivago, Expedia and Skyscanner – as these will look up deals on flights and accommodation on your behalf from a whole series of different sources and save you time as well as money.
+Try aggregator sites such as Trivago– as these will look up deals on flights and accommodation on your behalf from a whole series of different sources and save you time as well as money.
 Once you’ve got something booked, pick an app that will help you plan your time out properly.
 If your trip is well planned then you can make the most of offers, search out deals and generally avoid making costly mistakes during your vacation.
-TripIt, Planapple, Tripomatic and TripHobo are examples of this sort of app.
+TripIt, Planapple, Tripomatic and TripHobo are examples of

 By thinking about currency, using credit card rewards to your benefit, considering local destinations, avoiding peak times and using the power of the internet, there’s plenty of scope for Singaporeans to save money from their next holiday.